 Here’s the logic:

-The effect size in question will be measured differently, depending on which statistical test you’re performing.
+You will measure the effect size in question differently, depending on which statistical test you’re performing.
 It could be a mean difference, a difference in proportions, a correlation, regression slope, odds ratio, etc.

 When you’re planning a study and estimating the sample size needed for a specific power, you usually can’t do much about the alpha level – it’s set at .05 for most purposes.

-Likewise, you can lower the amount of variation by changing the design of the study or including a key covariate, if one is available.
+Likewise, you can lower the amount of variation.
+A few options include changing the design of the study or including a key covariate, if one is available.
 Once you’ve done all you can to lower variation, though, you’ve got what you’ve got.

 You really can’t do anything to affect the effect size, other than measure the variables with as little error as possible.
 The effect that is in the data is the effect that is in the data.